pgRouting/pgrouting/doc/topology/pgr_analyzeGraph.rst

    :start-after: -- q1
    :end-before: -- q1.1

-.. rubric:: When the arguments are given in the order described in the parameters:
+.. rubric:: Arguments are given in the order described in the parameters:

 .. literalinclude:: doc-pgr_analyzeGraph.queries
    :start-after: -- q3